 Fast forward to 10 years later.
 I started blogging again and stopped when I wasn’t convinced that I was igniting conversations.
 My excuse, looking back, was lame.
 I thought, Well by now everyone is blogging and there is more to read than anyone ever would.
 Who needs another blog?

-What was the clue that this was stupid?
 I was reading more blogs!
 Others were reading more, plus sharing on tools created after my first tour of duty in John’s blogging army.
 Tools such as Facebook, Twitter and others.

 The inspiration for the new blog came from three years of fascinating conversations with the CEOs and directors of certification enterprises, accreditation agencies, industry-standards gurus and credentialing professionals.
 These are the people on the front lines of every possible profession and line of work you can name or not even imagine yet.
 Their issues seem to impact every business and every career choice that millions make every day.